darenm/darenm.github.io/_posts/2022-02-05-native-api-and-winui.md

 21. Rebuild **heman**, open the Command Palette [**Ctrl+Shift+P**] and run the **CMake: Build** command.

-22. Use the [DLL Export Viewer tool](https://www.nirsoft.net/utils/dll_export_viewer.html)and open the **heman.dll**.
+22. Use the [DLL Export Viewer tool](https://www.nirsoft.net/utils/dll_export_viewer.html) and open the **heman.dll**.
 You should be able to find the hut functions added to the list.

 23. We are now ready to consume this DLL in a WinApp.

 ## Create a WinApp project

-1. Ensure you have installed and configures Visual Studio 2022 as documented here: [Install tools for developing apps for Windows 10 and Windows 11](https://docs.microsoft.com/en-us/windows/apps/windows-app-sdk/set-up-your-development-environment?tabs=vs-2022).
+1. Ensure you have installed and configures Visual Studio 2022 as documented here: [Install tools for developing apps for Windows 10 and Windows 11](https://docs.microsoft.com/windows/apps/windows-app-sdk/set-up-your-development-environment?tabs=vs-2022).

 1. In Visual Studio, create a **Blank App, Packaged (WinUI 3 in Desktop)** C# app - name is **HemanWinUI**.